The Flute View is a fresh new approach to everything relevant to flute today.

 Fluterscooter: Co-founder, Managing Editor

 Andrea Fisher aka Fluterscooter is a flutist, producer, and entrepreneur.
-A graduate of The Juilliard School and a Powell Flutes artist, Fluterscooter has given lectures on Musical Entrepreneurship at NYU, Penn State, Juilliard, University of Iowa, and various flute festivals and masterclasses.
+A graduate of The Juilliard School and a Powell Flutes artist, Fluterscooter has given lectures on Musical Entrepreneurship at NYU, Penn State, Juilliard, West Virginia University, University of Missouri, and various flute festivals and masterclasses.
 Her unique performances incorporate everything from playing flute and organ simultaneously, 3D light projections, and she was the first flutist to perform with hologram technology in Japan.

 She has performed and recorded with the likes of John Legend, Ian Anderson, 50 Cent, Puff Daddy, and various pop artists.
 She also composes and produces, most recently producing her entire meditation album.